mookiedog/umod4-PCB/README.md

 # Umod4PCB

-This project represents the design of the UltraMod4 PCB board.
 The [Ultramod4](https://github.com/mookiedog/umod4) project replaces the EPROM in an Aprila Gen 1 ECU with a circuit board that combines realtime ECU datalogging with GPS position and location.
+This repository contains the PCB design files for the project.

 ![Ultramod4 PCB layout](images/pcb_image_4V1.jpg)